Galena Lodge: Trails

-Dogs are permitted on all trails.
-Season or day trail passes are required.
+Dogs are permitted on all trails, and season or day trail passes are required.

 History

 Mining town

 The mining town of Galena was established in 1879 (this allows it to claim the title of the earliest town in the Wood River Valley).
 Located close to few mines, including the Gladiator and Senate ones, at its heyday the town, with its population of 800, had its own post office, hotel, general store, multiple restaurants and saloons, a livery stable, a stage stable for a stage line to Hailey, and even a shoe shop.
 The industry consisted of a 30-ton smelter on a Senator Creek that did not produce much bullion.

 The history of the mining town was brief: the last resident left in 1890, and Galena became a "ghost town".
 A small store survived for many more years, operating in the summertime.
-The swift demise was caused by the bad state of the mining business around: the mines turned out to be not as rich as they we expected to be, and an anticipated switch away from the silver standard forced the prices of silver to plummet in 1888.
+The swift demise was caused by the bad state of the mining business around: the mines turned out to be not as rich as they were expected to be, and an anticipated switch away from the silver standard forced the prices of silver to plummet in 1888.

+The town got its name from galena, an important lead ore (lead(II) sulfide); deposits of galena often contain silver.